 Type values for the following parameter:

-High availability Appliance Name: This is the name of the high availability (secondary) appliance.
+High availability Appliance Name: The name of the high availability (secondary) appliance.

-Failover Time: This specifies the wait time (in milliseconds) after contact with the primary appliance is lost, before the standby appliance becomes active.
+Failover Time: The wait time (in milliseconds) after contact with the primary appliance is lost, before the standby appliance becomes active.

-Shared Base MAC: This is the shared MAC address for the high availability pair appliances.
+Shared Base MAC: The shared MAC address for the high availability pair appliances.
 When a failover occurs, the secondary appliance has the same virtual MAC addresses as the failed primary appliance.

-Swap Primary/Secondary: When this is selected, if both appliances in the high availability pair come up simultaneously, the secondary appliance becomes the primary appliance, and takes precedence.
+Swap Primary/Secondary: When selected, if both appliances in the high availability pair come up simultaneously, the secondary appliance becomes the primary appliance, and takes precedence.

-Primary Reclaim: When this is selected, the designated primary appliance reclaims control upon restart after a failover event.
+Primary Reclaim: When selected, the designated primary appliance reclaims control upon restart after a failover event.

-High availability Fail-to-Wire Mode: Select this for Fail-to-wire high availability deployment mode.
+High availability Fail-to-Wire Mode: Select to enable Fail-to-Wire high availability deployment mode.

-For hypervisor and cloud based platforms an extra parameter Disable Shared Base MAC is available.
-Choose this option to disable the shared virtual MAC address.
-Note
+For hypervisor and cloud based platforms choose the Disable Shared Base MAC option to disable the shared virtual MAC address.

 For hypervisor based platforms ensure that the promiscuous mode is enabled on the hypervisors to allow packet sourcing from high availability shared MAC address.
-If promiscuous mode is not enabled, you can enable Disable Shared Base MAC. option.
+If promiscuous mode is not enabled, you can enable the Disable Shared Base MAC option.

 Click + next to high availability IP Interfaces to configure interface groups.
 Type Values for the following parameters:

-Virtual Interface – This is the Virtual Interface to be used for communication between the appliances in the high availability pair.
-This interface monitors the Active appliance for reachability.
+Virtual Interface – The Virtual Interface to be used for communication between the appliances in the high availability pair.
+It monitors the Active appliance for reachability.
 For One-Arm high availability mode, only one interface group is required.

-Primary – This is the unique Virtual IP address for the primary appliance.
-The secondary appliance uses this for communication with the primary appliance.
+Primary – The unique Virtual IP address for the primary appliance.
+The secondary appliance uses the Primary Virtual IP address to communicate with the primary appliance.

-Secondary – This is the unique Virtual IP address for the secondary appliance.
-The primary appliance uses this for communication with the secondary appliance.
+Secondary – The unique Virtual IP address for the secondary appliance.
+The primary appliance uses the Secondary Virtual IP address to communicate with the secondary appliance.

 Click + to the left of the new high availability IP Interfaces entry.
 In the External Tracking IP Address field, type the IP Address of the external device that responds to ARP requests to determine the state of the primary appliance and then click Apply.